 Students are responsible for participating in the interactive process by self-identifying to the ARO, requesting accommodations, and providing appropriate documentation.
 Students are also responsible for making prompt requests, notifying the ARO when an issue arises, and meeting all technical standards for classes with or without accommodations.
 Students are expected to be the primary contact with the office.

 SMC has the right to request and receive appropriate documentation to support accommodation requests.
 SMC also has the right to deny requests deemed unreasonable or unfounded, including requests that fundamentally alter an academic program's nature or cause an undue burden on the institution.

 SMC's responsibility is to provide equitable access to all programs, activities, and courses it offers.
 The ARO will advocate for students and assist in coordinating with faculty, staff, and support services in providing clear expectations and the appropriate implementation of approved accommodations.

-Registering with the Accessibility Resource Office Students with disabilities can speak with someone regarding strategies and accommodations to remove disability-related barriers by following the steps below.
+By registering with the Accessibility Resource Office, students with disabilities can speak with someone regarding strategies and accommodations to remove disability-related barriers by following the steps below.
 After a registration gap of more than one academic year, returning students must contact the ARO to discuss accommodation updates and reinstatement.

 New Student Registration